zotonic/zotonic/doc/ref/tags/tag_now.rst

 now
 ===

+.. seealso:: the :ref:`filter-date` filter for the possible format characters.

 Show the current date and time.

 Displays the current local date and time, formatted according to the given date format string.